by Peter Holleran

 "Those souls who ruthlessly and foolishly commit suicide, are considered unclean souls in the astral world.
 They roam in the lower astral spheres, imprisoned in their astral and causal bodies, finding no rest, and either hating to be reborn on the earth or grieving for the loss of their physical incarnation.
 These forlorn souls have to wander about in the ether until some of the karmic effects of their bad actions are worn out through the operation of the divine law."

-With all due respect to this venerable saint, according to the most recent 'research' this is just not so
+With all due respect to these venerable saints, however, according to the most recent 'research' this may not be so

 "cannot see beyond their own selfish interests.
 They are caught within themselves, and some have died in despair and depression, having concern and pity for no one but themselves.
 They care little for their environment.
 The light of the higher realms is painful for them.
 There are dedicated souls who attend them here in whatever way they can to help them come to that point of liberation and advancement.
 But there is one in particular I wish you to meet."